SC Cambuur: History

-Founded in 1964, Cambuur has played a total of seven seasons in the top-flight Eredivisie.
-In the 1980s and 1990s, the club was a regular contender in the Eerste Divisie playoffs.
-Cambuur won the Eerste Divisie title in 1992 and gained promotion to the Eredivisie, but was relegated two seasons later in 1994.
-In 1998, the club was promoted again to the Eredivisie, but again was relegated after just two years in the top-flight in 2000.
-Troubled times followed which brought the "folk club" close to bankruptcy in 2005.
-The rebuilding started in 2006 and since 2010, the club has been in a relatively stable financial condition.
+Founded in 1964, SC Cambuur has spent a total of nine seasons in the Dutch top flight, the Eredivisie.
+During the 1980s and 1990s, the club was a consistent contender in the Eerste Divisie promotion play-offs.
+Cambuur won the Eerste Divisie title in 1992 and earned promotion to the Eredivisie, but were relegated two seasons later following the 1993–94 season.
+In 1998, the club returned to the Eredivisie, though they were again relegated after just two seasons, in the 1999–2000 season.